varnish/Varnish-Book/varnish_book.rst

    To complete this book, you need the following installation:

-   - Varnish Cache or Varnish Cache Plus 4.0 or later
+   - Varnish Cache 4.x or Varnish Cache Plus 4.x
    - Apache/2.4 or later
    - HTTPie 0.8.0 or later
+   - PHP 5.4 or later
    - curl - command line tool for transferring data with URL syntax

    .. formats